monyhar/monyhar/monyhar/infra/config/subprojects/codesearch/README.md

-Definitions of LUCI entities that test codesearch with chromium.
+Definitions of LUCI entities that test codesearch with monyhar.

-* codesearch.star - Builders that test codesearch with chromium.
+* codesearch.star - Builders that test codesearch with monyhar.